Hughclaw18/Enterprise_Rag/README.md

     ```

 3.  **Set Up Environment Variables:**
-    Create a `.env` file from the example and add your OpenAI API key.
+    Create a `.env` file from the example and add your NVIDIA API key.
     ```bash
     cp .env.example .env
     ```
     Now, open the `.env` file and add your key:
     ```
-    OPENAI_API_KEY="sk-..."
+    NVIDIA_API_KEY="nvapi-..."
     ```

 ### Data Preparation and Indexing